tio-hashicorp/policy-library-FSBP-Policy-Set-for-AWS-Terraform/docs/policies/ec2-network-acl-should-have-subnet-ids.md

 ## Description

+DISCLAIMER - This policy works when all resources of type aws_network_acl, aws_network_acl_association and aws_subnet are present in the root module.

 This control checks whether there are any unused network access control lists (network ACLs) in your virtual private cloud (VPC).
 The control fails if the network ACL isn't associated with a subnet.
 The control doesn't generate findings for an unused default network ACL.

 The control checks the item configuration of the resource AWS::EC2::NetworkAcl and determines the relationships of the network ACL.